SeeminglyWeak/Mini-Projects/README.md

 This repository contains two beginner-friendly Java projects that run entirely in the terminal.
 No GUI, no frameworks—just pure Java logic.

 # 🗂️ Projects Included
-Library Management System
+Library Management System :

-Add, remove, and search books
+-Add, remove, and search books

-Track issued and returned books
+-Track issued and returned books

-Simple menu-driven interface
+-Simple menu-driven interface

-Inventory Management System
+Inventory Management System :

-Add and update items
+-Add and update items

-Track stock levels
+-Track stock levels

-Terminal-based input/output
+-Terminal-based input/output

 # 💻 How to Run
 These projects are written in pure Java and run in the terminal.